L0AFSTER/L0AFSTER/README.md

   - 🚫People I do NOT have good history with .
   - 🚫Basic Dni
   - 🚫12 or under  , 18 or older
   - 🚫South Park fandom ( literally almost got doxxed there yall! good job <3 .
-Also yall are just . genuinely werid . like uncomfortably werid ( not all but some )
+Also yall are just . genuinely werid . like uncomfortably werid .
+This fandom is on THIN ICE with me . ( not all but some )

 ♡ ✔️INT !!
 -